jotaoncode/nvim-config/README.md

 I added some basics to the usage of mouse, added the darcula and some presentation in the line like kubernetes context, weather info, and cpu / ram / battery usage.

 Last but not least oh my god shell config with zshrc and in some ocassions guake to have an immediate window for some basics commands at distance of a keystroke is always welcomed.

+### Installation

+Before doing anything and if you are new to this, go to youtube see theprimeagen video about nvim from scratch.
+Then you might want to consider following to install this plugins by yourself too.
+This is just for me to have things at hand cross computers, and no need to repeat my self for the same configs.

+NVIM
+- Install nvim
+- Copy the directory nvim inside of the folder .config of your home directory.
+- Install all the plugins running :PackerSync

+TMUX
+- Install tmux
+- Copy the .tmux.conf inside of the Home directory
+- Install using <C-s-I> (or <C-b-I> depending if the given config is up todate with the keybinding